 Manikaran is sacred for Sikhs as Guru Nanak (15 April 1469 – 22 September 1539), the founder of Sikhism came to Manikaran with his disciple Bhai Mardana.
 Mardana felt hungry and there was not food.
 Guru Nanak sent Bhai Mardana to the community kitchen and he came back with flour to make Roti (Chappahi).
 But there was no fire to cook and Guru Nanak asked his disciple to lift a stone and a hot spring appeared.
 Guru Nanak asked his disciple to put the rolled raw Chappthis into the hot spring.
 But the Chappathis sank in the water.
 Guru Nanak asked his disciple Mardana to pray to God that he will donate one Chapatti, if it floats back.
 After his disciple prayed, The Chapatis floated in water, fully baked.

-Manikaran is at a distance of around 45 kilometers from Kullu hill station.
+Kasol is the nearest ton at around 4 kilometers distance.
+Manikaran is at a distance of around 44 kilometers from Kullu hill station.
 Delhi is at around 535 kilometers distance and it may take around 14 to 15 hours to cover this distance.
 Chandigarh is at around 280 kilometers distance from Manikaran.

 Pathankot railway station is the nearest MAJOR railway station, which is well connected to other parts of the country, at around 190 kilometers distance from Manikaran.